As many of you know from my site and research, I always aim to be open and give as much information as I can to others with eczema.

 The first thing almost everyone goes through is called topical steroid withdrawals OR for short, TSW.

 Topical steroid withdrawals (TSW) might catch you by surprise, as they occur about 2-3 days after you stop using steroid creams.
-As I mentioned above, putting steroid creams onto your skin long-term has its consequences.

 If you’ve been using creams for longer than a couple of months, your skin has most likely becomes used to having the cream.
 Because of this, it is NORMAL to experience withdrawal symptoms when you stop using them.
 In the medical world withdrawals are well-recognised (as we know from long-term alcoholics who try to quit cold turkey), and they usually have a rebound effect.